sreiter/ProMesh/README.md

 but can also be combined in scripts.
 Those scripts are then visualized as additional tools, allowing users to enhance ProMesh and streamline their workflows.

+Please have a look at www.promesh3d.com.
+Installers for different operating systems (Linux, Mac-OSX, Windows) are provided here together with information on recent changes.

 ## About ##
 ProMesh has been created by Sebastian Reiter during his work at the *Goethe-Center for Scientific Computing at the Goethe-University Frankfurt am Main*